JDamianCabello/.NetCoreServer/README.md

         } while (true);
         socket.Close();
      }
-**All models that u makes need be in the same namespace and include the flag [Serializable]** Example below.
+**All models you makes must be in the same namespace and include the flag [Serializable]** Example below.

     using System;